alinaavanesyan/alina/pages/projects/host-parasite-interaction.md

 snails, and collected data on the temperature effect on the trematode development in their intermediate hosts.

+---
+## Other projects
+---

+## Genetic variation in littoral snail populations

+I worked on this project while I was a part-time researcher at the <a href="http://www.cytspb.rssi.ru/">Institute of Cytology, RAS</a> in St.  Petersburg, Russia.
+I worked at the Laboratory of Cell Biology in Culture under the direction of <a href="https://www.researchgate.net/profile/Natalia_Mikhailova">Dr.  Natalia Mikhailova</a>.
+The project was on molecular phylogeny and ecological adaptations of the Cerastoderma and the Littorina snails collected in the intertidal zone of North-European region.
+We have recently published our paper on the evidence of hybridization between two species of littoral snails in the intertidal sites of the Barents Sea, using RAPD nuclear marker.

 <div class="ic4f-pubs-project">
 {% show_pubs dissertation_cand %}
 </div>